 Master's Programme in Environmental Chemistry

-Umeå University offers a master in Environmental Chemistry.
-The training covers most environmental chemical topics and provides a deeper understanding of organic and inorganic environmental pollutants occurrence, origin and processes in biota, soil, air and water, such as transport, distribution, transformation and availability.
+Umeå University offers a master of Environmental Chemistry.
+The training covers most environmental chemical topics and provides a deeper understanding of organic and inorganic environmental pollutants occurrence, origin and processes in biota, soil, air, and water, such as transport, distribution, transformation, and availability.
 The training primarily focuses on advanced methodologies for chemical analysis and modeling of environmental chemical and biogeochemical processes.

 The master program in Environmental Chemistry provides the compulsory courses "Environmental Chemistry" and "Measurement and Modeling" in which environmental chemical and biogeochemical issues and processes are presented along with methodologies for studying them.
 Among the elective courses, we recommend in particular toolbox courses where you have the opportunity to study instrumental techniques in detail.
 The program ends normally with a degree project of research-like nature.
 The training is given in English and in an international environment.

 After the training, you can characterize environmental hazards and understand environmental and biogeochemical processes from a chemical perspective.
 The training is also a good basis for postgraduate studies and a good chance for a national or international career in the field.